-- Entrepreneurship is a process of creating an enterprise by taking a financial risk in order to get a profit, whereas management is the art of getting things done through proper planning, organizing, directing, and controlling.
+- Entrepreneurship is the process of creating an enterprise by taking a financial risk to get a profit.
+In contrast, management is the art of getting things done through proper planning, organizing, directing, and controlling.

 - An entrepreneur is focused on a new business venture, whereas the main focus of management is to manage the ongoing operation.

 - Ownership of an organization stays with the entrepreneur, whereas management is an employee of the organization.

-- The entrepreneur will get profit as reward, whereas management will be getting paid for their work.
+- The entrepreneur will get profit as a reward, whereas management will be paid for their work.

 - An entrepreneur is a risk-taker, and management doesn’t take any risks.